DaveahamLincoln/mcdi-jiradocs/docs/layout.md

 ![layout_6](img/layout/layout_6.png)

-Giving projects a parent category designation allows for more precise sectioning of structure, allowing for the support of a diverse range of BUs within a single application.
+Giving projects a parent category designation allows for more precise sectioning of structure, allowing for the support of a diverse range of business units (BUs) within a single application.

 -----